Malikappuram: Critical reception

 Malikappuram received positive reviews from critics.

 Gopika S of The Times of India gave a rating of 3 out of 5 and wrote that "Unni Mukundan was a good choice for the role and he easily gains a superhero image among the kids.
 The music by Ranjin Raj is apt for the setting".

 Sanjith Sidhardhan of OTT Play rated the film 2.5 out of 5 and wrote, "Malikappuram qualifies as a timepass watch, thanks to its decent second half, elevated by a delightful performance by Unni Mukundan."
 Mathrubhumi wrote, "Vishnu Narayanan's camera played a huge role in preparing the right frames and the film cannot be complete without talking about the performances of the children who played Kalyani and Piyush."

 Meera Manu of News 18 Malayalam wrote "As a maiden film, director Vishnu Shashi Shankar is coming up with a film that will satisfy the core audience, the family audience.
 The camera and editing departments have done a good job in bringing the film to the screen without being monotonous."

 Box office

 Malikappuram, which was made on a budget of ₹3.5 crore, was a commercial success at the box office.
 It grossed ₹40 crore in the third week and ₹50 crore in the final week of January, becoming a commercial success.
-The movie has grossed ₹100 crore in its final run.